WIC (Women, Infants & Children)

 To access nutrition education online, go to www.wichealth.org.

 Registered Dietitians provide individualized high risk nutrition counseling for participants with special medical conditions or nutrition-related health issues.

 Referrals for immunizations, substance abuse counseling and treatment, prenatal care, smoking cessation, lead screening, the Healthy Kids/MI Child program and more.

 Provides tips on how breastfeeding can work around a busy schedule

 Promotes the involvement of family, friends and the community to make breastfeeding successful

-- Peer counselors provide mother-to-mother support, information and encouragement
+- Peer counselors provide mother-to-mother support and encouragement

 - Breast pumps for WIC moms returning to work or school